 Time Zone Map of the World

 Time zone maps are often color-coded to make it easy to see which time zone a particular location belongs to.
-For example, on a time zone map, all of the locations in a particular time zone might be shown in the same color.
+For example, on a time zone map, all locations in a particular time zone might be shown in the same color.

-Time zone maps can also be useful for people who are planning to travel to different parts of the world, as they can help you understand the time difference between your home and your destination.
+Time zone maps can also be helpful for people who are planning to travel to different parts of the world, as they can help you understand the time difference between your home and your destination.

 Please share this Canadian Time Zone page if you found it helpful!